To stay awhile

 To see some music

 Local legend “Cowboy Brad” plays weekly John Denver-esque shows at Bond Park as part of a series of outdoor summer concerts in Estes.
-The Stanley has a live music series bringing in acts like Trampled by Turtles and Wynonna and the Big Noise.
-And there’s a lively music scene around town at local hangs like the Rock Inn.
+Events like Friends of Folk and Snowygrass scream summer.
+And there’s a lively music scene around town at local hangs like the Rock Inn or every Tuesday night at the Estes Park Marina.

 To grab a cold one